finbourne/luminesce-sdk-java/sdk/docs/CurrentTableFieldCatalogApi.md

 > String getCatalog(freeTextSearch, jsonProper, useCache)

-GetCatalog: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
+GetCatalog: Flattened Table/Faield Catalog

- Returns the User&#39;s full version of the catalog (Providers and their fields)  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden
+ Returns the User&#39;s full version of the catalog (Providers, their fields and associated information) that are currently running that you have access to (in Json format).
+This is the entire catalog flattened, which is often quite large and always a bit repetitive.
+The internal results are cached for several minutes.
+Consider using &#x60;api/Catalog/providers&#x60; and &#x60;api/Catalog/fields&#x60; for a more granular and incremental loading flow.
+The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example